Solid angles associated to Minkowski reduced bases: The 4-dimensional case

-Therefore increasing one of $a_3$ or $b_1$ will reduce the determinant of $Q$ and thus decrease the solid angle's measure.
+Therefore, increasing one of $a_3$ or $b_1$ will decrease $\det(Q)$ and also decrease the solid angle's measure.
 This can be continued until one of them, say $a_3$, reaches $\frac{1}{2}$.
-By another application of Lemma 2.4, we can simplify $Q$ further so that $b_1=a_3=\frac{1}{2}$.
-Thus now we have $a_1 = c_1 = a_3 = b_1 = \frac{1}{2}$ and $\omega_Q$ is a 2-variable function depending on $a_2$ and $b_2$.
+By another application of Lemma~\ref{tech2}, we can further simplify $Q$ so that $b_1=a_3=\frac{1}{2}$.
+Finally, we have $a_1 = c_1 = a_3 = b_1 = \frac{1}{2}, a_{2} + b_{2} \ge \frac{1}{2}$ and $\Omega_Q$ is now a 2-variable function depending only on $a_2$ and $b_2$.
+Unfortunately, we cannot reapply the partial derivative argument because of assumption \eqref{order}.
 The domain for this function is depicted below as the shaded triangular region.